Therapy room at Lighthouse Autism Center with toys on a table with blue chairs and book shelves above

 The general public may not always understand or be accepting of autistic behavior.
 This can lead to judgment, stares, or comments from others, creating a challenging and potentially uncomfortable environment for both the child and their caregivers.

-Handling inappropriate behavior requires patience, understanding, and a proactive approach.
+Handling autism and bad behavior requires patience, understanding, and a proactive approach.
 Here are some practical tips on how to prepare for, deal with, and avoid future socially inappropriate public behavior.

 Observe when and where challenging behaviors are most likely to occur.
 Recognize specific people, locations, times of the day, or sensory experiences that may contribute to the behaviors.
 Provide appropriate sensory tools or strategies, such as noise-canceling headphones or sensory breaks, to help them regulate their sensory input and prevent sensory overload.

-Take advantage of situations outside of public settings to teach and reinforce appropriate skills.
+Take advantage of situations outside of public settings to teach and reinforce socially appropriate behavior skills.
 Practice walking together, waiting in line, sharing toys, or tolerating transitions when demands are minimal.

 Teach the child alternative ways to express their needs and emotions through effective communication strategies.
 Social skills training can help them navigate social interactions more smoothly.